-- 3.3 The order of business at the Annual Council Meeting shall be as follows, unless varied by the Mayor: - 3.3.1 To elect a Councillor to chair the Meeting if the Mayor and the Deputy Mayor are absent. - 3.3.2 To receive any apologies for absence. - 3.3.3 To receive any declarations of interest (see Rule 10).

-- 3.3.4 To approve the minutes of any Meetings which the Council has not already approved. - 3.3.5 To receive any announcements from the Mayor, the Leader of the Council or the Proper Officer. - 3.3.6 To elect the Leader of the Council (if appropriate). - 3.3.7 To approve the Council's Constitution. - 3.3.8 To appoint Councillors to serve on at least one Overview and Scrutiny Committee, a Committee to exercise the functions of an Audit Committee and such other Committees, Panels and Working Groups as the Council considers appropriate (see Rule 3.4). - 3.3.9 To appoint Chairmen (as necessary) to the Committees, Panels and Working Groups. - 3.3.10 To appoint representatives to outside organisations and partnerships (where appropriate). - 3.3.11 To approve the dates of Ordinary Council Meetings for the year. - 3.3.12 To receive any petitions under the Council's Petition Scheme. - 3.3.13 To deal with any urgent business under Rule 12. - 3.3.14 To deal with any decisions which have been referred to the Council under the Council's "call in" procedure. - 3.3.15 To deal with any business remaining from a previous Meeting. - 3.3.16 To deal with Reports and Statements to Council which are on the agenda for that Meeting. - 3.3.17 To deal with Motions on Notice in the order in which the Proper Officer has received them. - 3.3.18 To receive the answers to Questions asked under Rule 18.3 and Rule 18.7. - 3.3.19 To elect the Mayor. - 3.3.20 To elect the Deputy Mayor.
+- 3.3 The order of business at the Annual Council Meeting shall be as follows, unless varied by the Mayor: - 3.3.1 To elect a Councillor to chair the Meeting if the Mayor and the Deputy Mayor are absent. - 3.3.2 To receive any apologies for absence. - 3.3.3 To receive any declarations of interest (see Rule 10). - 3.3.4 To approve the minutes of any Meetings which the Council has not already approved. - 3.3.5 To receive any announcements from the Mayor, the Leader of the Council or the Proper Officer. - 3.3.6 To elect the Leader of the Council (if appropriate). - 3.3.7 To appoint Councillors to serve on at least one Overview and Scrutiny Committee, a Committee to exercise the functions of an Audit Committee and such other Committees, Panels and Working Groups as the Council considers appropriate (see Rule 3.4). - 3.3.8 To, if it so decides, appoint Chairmen to the Committees, Panels and Working Groups. - 3.3.9 To appoint representatives to outside organisations and partnerships (where appropriate). - 3.3.10 To approve the dates of Ordinary Council Meetings for the year. - 3.3.11 To deal with any urgent business under Rule 12. - 3.3.12 To deal with any decisions which have been referred to the Council under the Council's "call in" procedure. - 3.3.13 To deal with any business remaining from a previous Meeting. - 3.3.14 To deal with Reports and Statements to Council which are on the agenda for that Meeting. - 3.3.15 To deal with Motions on Notice in the order in which the Proper Officer has received them.

+- 3.3.16 To receive the answers to Questions asked under Rule 18.3 and Rule 18.818.7.

+- 3.3.17 To elect the Mayor.

+- 3.3.18 To elect the Deputy Mayor.